Local Government Elections

 Local Government Election Nominees

-The 2023 Shire of Esperance Local Government Election is for six positions, with three elections as follows;
+The 2025 Shire of Esperance Local Government Election is for four positions, with two elections as follows;

 • Town Ward (three vacancies)